Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorFrontendMatchConditionObject.md

 ```

 ### -Operator
-Describes operator to be matched.
+The operator to be matched.

 ```yaml
 Type: System.String